jostylr/literate-programming-book/project.md

 [add.txt](# "define:")

-### Sample
+### Part I

-The sample PDF
+The sample PDF corresponds to Part I which is free to read.
+It consists of the 80% case.

     intro
-    01-what
-    02-litpro
-    03-semi-litpro
-    04-symphonic-programming
-    05-artistic-programming
+    what
+    litpro
+    semi-litpro
+    symphonic-programming
+    artistic-programming

 [manuscript/Sample.txt](# "save:| add.txt")

-## Reference

-The reference section consists of directives, commands, subcommands, and maybe some other stuff.
-Each is in a directory of its own.

-They will then be organized alphabetically when compiled.
+### Part II

+These are more in-depth examples, demonstrating artistic programming in its fullest.

+    basic-workings

+### Part III

+All the syntax defined, explained, and exemplified.
+The first four chapters are overviews with cross-links to later chapters that go in detail.

+    core-syntax
+    commands
+    subcommands
+    directives
+    plug-ins

+### Part IV

+Applying this to making web stuff.
+There is a lot of front-end stuff to manage

+    web-overview
+    writeweb

 ##  Test